secured lock Secured with SHA-256 Encryption

 What are the Minnesota auto insurance companies with the most customer complaints?

-Another important aspect while analyzing an insurer is to look at the complaints filed against the company.
-Complaints ratio is one metric that gives you an idea about the quality of service provided by a company.
+Another crucial aspect of evaluating an insurer is reviewing the complaints filed against the company.
+The complaints ratio is a key metric that gives you a clear idea of the quality of service provided by the insurer.

 CompanyCompany Complaint